awsdocs/aws-codepipeline-user-guide/doc_source/actions-retry.md

 **Note**
 In the following cases, you may not be able to retry actions:
 The overall pipeline structure changed after an action failed\.
-One or more actions in the stage are still in progress\.
 Another retry attempt in the stage is already in progress\.

 **Topics**